ATDS-Carleton/moodle_scraper/README.md

 Reorganize the workflow.
 Check `scraper_thoughts.md`.

-Found an pdf executor inside phatonJS which can parse links perfectly!
-But somehow the view is mobile view.
+Found an pdf executor inside phatonJS which can parse links perfectly! ~~But somehow the view is mobile view.~~ Setting window size and adjusting pdf output works fine.
+Only remaining issue is login of phantomJS in OSX `send_key throws errors`.